FlexGuard: A Design Space for On-Body Feedback for Safety Scaffolding in Strength Training: LIMITATIONS AND FUTURE WORK

 There is a tension between feedback that is \textit{corrective} and feedback that is \textit{supportive}.
 Participants frequently contrasted rigid straps, which acted as “hard stops,” with elastic straps, which functioned more as guides.
 This mirrors pedagogical debates in coaching, where overcorrection may undermine motor learning while undercorrection risks unsafe execution.
 The implication for wearable design is the need for hybrid strategies that balance these roles, such as graduated resistance that escalates when errors persist or supportive cues that reinforce correct posture without being overbearing.
 Future sports and fitness wearables may need to embody this balance to ensure both safety and long-term skill acquisition.

-\section{Limitations and Future Work}
+\section{LIMITATIONS AND FUTURE WORK}

 Our work carries several limitations that inform directions for future research.
 First, we investigated only upper-body movements.
-While these capture many common injury-prone patterns, they represent only a subset of the body.
+While these capture many common safety-sensitive patterns, they represent only a subset of the body.
 Some insights may generalize to other regions with similar roles, such as joints that govern ROM, supporting muscle groups, and related structures, but future work should extend our approach to lower-body and full-body exercises, where different biomechanical demands may surface new requirements for sensing and feedback design.

-Second, in our PoC validation we relied on manual configuration of straps to set feedback intensity levels.
+Second, in our PoC validation we relied on manual configuration of straps to set feedback intensity levels with six participants.
 While sufficient for this study, this approach introduced setup delays and required facilitator involvement.
-Although strength training movements are relatively straightforward, minimizing delays will be especially important when studying on-body feedback in complex, time-sensitive movements.
-It also remains underexplored how multiple feedback cues delivered in a short time window can be coordinated to minimize cognitive load.
+While we deliberately incorporated certain underexplored design dimensions into the PoC, there remains an opportunity for more comprehensive evaluation of other aspects, such as the semantics of various feedback modalities, especially in scenarios involving multiple simultaneous feedback cues.
+Coordinating such cues effectively to minimize cognitive load and maintain understandable semantics in time-sensitive settings represents an important next step toward supporting safe training.
+Additionally, higher system fidelity and a larger number of users may help move the vision closer to a usable product.

 Third, our strap tension measurements (7–15 N across different locations) revealed an important limitation for wearable systems relying on passive, strap-based feedback.
-Stronger corrective cues require higher strap tensions, yet higher tensions make it more difficult to maintain comfort and stability without bulky motors or anchoring structures.
+Stronger constraining cues require higher strap tensions, yet higher tensions make it more difficult to maintain comfort and stability without bulky motors or anchoring structures.
 Designing garments that can distribute forces evenly across the body while remaining flexible and wearable in dynamic exercise contexts remains an open challenge.

 Future implementations should build on this foundation by automating configuration through adaptive calibration, onboard sensing, or machine learning to reduce setup burden and enable seamless, on-the-fly personalization.
 Such systems should remain lightweight and body-conforming to support strength training.
 This direction would move beyond design-space validation toward deployable wearable systems capable of delivering continuous, real-time guidance in everyday training settings.